 technologies

-Involving city inhabitants and
+Involves city residents and

-into its projects
+in its projects

-Backed by information systems
+It is supported by information systems

 that are effectively integrated,

-generated data become open data
+the data generated becomes open data

-at maximum extent
+to the maximum extent possible

 Since 2017 the city company Operátor ICT, Plc.
 Has been publishing the Smart Prague Index yearbook annually.
 By particular measurable indicators and yearly evaluation, it analysis Prague’s development follows up on trends, encapsulates the capital city successes and is a valuable source of its further development.